Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 <!-- ToDo

 +zumindest wege raufscalen
-+mobile fixen

 -->

 ![_config.yml]({{ site.baseurl }}/images/world.png)

-Our world - a place to preserve, isn´t it?
+Our world – a place to preserve, isn´t it?
 But what if there were a way to destroy it?

 ![_config.yml]({{ site.baseurl }}/images/wege.png)